 TRUTH: Nimble and privately owned fleet remarketing partners often have a reach beyond company headquarters.

-→ Sometimes it’s the nimblest fleet management companies that have the least red tape and some of the best talent in the business.
+→ Sometimes the nimblest fleet management companies have the least red tape and some of the best talent in the business.
 Many have built meaningful contacts with dealers across the country.
 Plus, a private company will often hold off until the market is better if that’s in their client’s best interest.
-In contrast, a corporate machine won’t always take seasonal considerations into account — they need to hit a quota and keep busy, so they’re quick to convince you to sell low.
+In contrast, a corporate machine won’t always take seasonal considerations into account—they need to hit a quota and keep busy, so they’re quick to convince you to sell low.

 MYTH: Physical auctions will always yield the best return.